 - Documentation of any and all educational expenses

 - Documentation of children’s extraordinary expenses

-Making hasty decisions during the property division process may mean you walking away with less than you are entitled to receive.
+Making hasty decisions during the property division process may mean you walk away with less than you are entitled to receive.
 We can help to prevent that.
 At a case evaluation, we will receive your assets and debts so that you can have an idea of where to go from here.
-To schedule a consultation, please call 303-797-2900.
+To schedule a consultation, please call our divorce attorneys in Colorado (303) 797-2900.
 You can also request a consultation by using our contact form.